FAQs

 I'm not 100% sure if I had a 401(k) at my old job.
 How can I check?

-A quick way to find out if you had a 401(k) is by checking your W-2 forms from previous tax returns.
+You can find out if you have an old 401(k) by either using our 401(k) search tool, reaching out to someone in the HR department at your previous job, or checking your W-2 forms from previous tax returns.
 If you contributed to a 401(k), you’ll usually see an amount in Box 12 of your W-2 from that employer.
-401(k) contributions will typically show up with letter code D.
+401(k) contributions will typically show up with the letter code D.

 Can I transfer my old 401(k) account to a new 401(k) account?

 If you are currently enrolled in a 401(k) plan then that plan provider might allow you to transfer in old 401(k) plans.
-It generally takes longer to do than a rollover into an IRA and you’ll be subject to the fees and investment choices negotiated by your employer.
-This is still a good option for consolidating your retirement account, even though most people who roll over choose an IRA.
+It generally takes longer than a rollover into an IRA and you’ll be subject to the fees and investment choices negotiated by your employer.
+This is a valid option when you change jobs, even though most people who roll over choose to do so into an IRA.

 Can I just cash out my old 401(k)?

 Taking an early distribution from your 401(k) is an option, especially if you need money quickly in an emergency.
-Keep in mind that you’ll likely pay taxes and penalties on your withdrawal, and this decision may negatively impact your financial readiness for retirement.
+Keep in mind, though, that you’ll likely pay taxes and penalties on your withdrawal, and this decision may negatively impact your financial readiness for retirement.
+There are also other reasons a rollover may be better than taking a withdrawal that you should consider.

-Yes, we can help with that!
-When you sign up for our service, you can add multiple 401(k)s to rollover.
-Then, our team will be in touch to guide you through each plan’s rollover process!
+Yes, Capitalize can help consolidate all of your old 401(k) accounts.
+When you sign up for our service, you can add multiple 401(k)s to roll over.
+Our team will reach out to guide you through each plan’s rollover process!

 Will I have to pay taxes or penalties for rolling over my 401(k) account?